 The major distinction between above the line vs below the line is budgetary.
 For a quick and easy-to-follow breakdown of film set hierarchy amongst above and below the line personnel, check out the video below.

 The term ‘above the line’ may have been born as a purely financial designator, but these days the term is also commonly used for matters outside of monetary concerns.
 Beyond budgetary implications, being above the line crew also indicates a level of importance, and of creative influence.
 Below the line crew members can be swapped out part way through a production, e.g. a PA working for just a couple of days on set, or a grip involved in only part of a production.

-Meanwhile, the above-the-line crew almost always remains consistent for the duration of a film shoot, unless major friction develops and leads to quittings or firings by the producer or studio.
+Meanwhile, the above-the-line crew almost always remains consistent for the duration of a film shoot, unless major friction develops and leads to someone quitting or being fired by the producer or studio.

 above the line positions